tyler36/ddev-site-metrics/alloy/configurations.md

 # Configuration
 <!-- ##ddev-generated -->

-This directory is contains Alloy configuration files.
+This directory is contains Grafana Alloy configuration files.

-Alloy finds `*.alloy` files (ignoring nested directories) and loads them as a single configuration source.
-However, component names must be unique across all Alloy configuration files, and configuration blocks must not be repeated.
+Grafana Alloy finds `*.alloy` files (ignoring nested directories) and loads them as a single configuration source.
+However, component names must be unique across all Grafana Alloy configuration files, and configuration blocks must not be repeated.

 See [Components](https://grafana.com/docs/alloy/latest/reference/components/).